 Is cryptocurrency taxed in Australia?
 The short answer is yes.
 In Australia, cryptocurrency is considered an asset and is subjected to Capital Gains Tax (CGT) and Income Tax.

-The Australian Taxation Office is responsible for generating and monitoring taxes on goods and property throughout Australia, including cryptocurrency.
+The Australian Taxation Office [ATO] is responsible for generating and monitoring taxes on goods and property throughout Australia, including cryptocurrency.
 If you have bought, sold, or earned any cryptocurrency within the last financial year, you are required to report crypto totals to the ATO via your Income Tax Return.

 How Does the ATO Classify Crypto?